nocksock/baggage.nvim/ROADMAP.md

 - [ ] do a code review, refactor
 - [ ] clone repos in parallel for each .from statement
+- [ ] make core agnostic from nvim so it could be used in any lua env?

 ## 0.7.0 Utilities